intel/libvpl/examples/hello/hello-createsession/README.md

 # `hello-createsession` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) to initialize a session using 1.x common APIs or 2.x enhanced programming model APIs.
+This sample shows how to use the oneAPI Video Processing Library (oneVPL) to initialize a session.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04; Windows* 10
 | Hardware         | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
 |                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
-| Software         | Intel® oneAPI Video Processing Library(oneVPL) CPU implementation
+| Software         | Intel® oneAPI Video Processing Library(oneVPL)
 | What You Will Learn | How to use oneVPL sessions
 | Time to Complete | 5 minutes